 Want to try it yourself?

-If you’re interested in signing up with Walden Local Meat Co, you can use my name as a referral for and get free bacon and eggs with your first share of any size.
+If you’re interested in signing up with Walden Local Meat Co, you can use my name as a referral for and get a $25 credit with your first share of any size (offer may expire).
 Just visit their website, and when you sign up, enter “Chrissy Carroll” under the referral box.

 Here’s a few helpful pieces of information if you’re considering signing up: